HonarchianMonte/HonarchianMonte/README.md

 Software Engineer
 --------------------

-I love all things that contribute to society in a net positive and make for a brighter future, which I'm excited to contribute to with the skills I have gained and continue to grow.
+I am deeply passionate about initiatives that create a net positive impact on society and pave the way for a brighter future.

 *   🌍  I'm based in Los Angeles
 *   ✉️  You can contact me at [montehonarchian@gmail.com](mailto:montehonarchian@gmail.com)